Clemson vs. Iowa State Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Iowa State Stats and Trends

+- In Iowa State's 12 games this season, it has five wins against the spread.

-- The Cyclones have yet to cover the spread this season when underdogs by 1 point or more.
+- The Cyclones have yet to cover the spread this year when underdogs by 1 point or more.

 - Iowa State's games this season have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).

-- Iowa State is 5-6 against the spread and 7-5 overall when the team records more than 15.0 points.
+- Iowa State is 5-6 against the spread and 7-5 overall in games when it scores more than 15.0 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.